Qal'eh Hasan Ali: Eruptive history

 Qal'eh Hasan Ali has been active during the Quaternary, the eruptions that formed the craters probably took place between 5,000 and 50,000 years ago.
-Potassium-argon dating on rocks from the Great Crater have indicated an age of 119,000–112,000 years ago.
-No SO_{2} has been detected in Pakistan that could be attributed to this field.
+Potassium-argon dating on rocks from the Great Crater have indicated an age of 119,000–112,000 years.
+No SO2|link=Sulfur dioxide has been detected in Pakistan that could be attributed to this field.

 The eruptive activity that generated the craters was probably non-explosive, with fountaining.
 Maars are generally formed during phreatomagmatic activity from the interaction of water with magma.
 In the case of Qal'eh Hasan Ali, the water may have been supplied by groundwater from the neighbouring Rud-e-Sang Zard river.